floragunncom/search-guard-docs/ldap.md

 ## Activating the module

 LDAP and Active Directory can be used both in the `authc` and `authz` section of the configuration.
-The `authc` section is used for configuring authentication, means to check if the user has entered the correct credentials.
-The `authz` is used for authorisation, and defines how the role(s) for an authenticated user are fetched and mapped.
+The `authc` section is used for configuring authentication, which means to check if the user has entered the correct credentials.
+The `authz` is used for authorisation, which defines how the role(s) for an authenticated user are retrieved and mapped.

 In most cases, you want to configure both authentication and authorization, however, it is also possible to use authentication only and map the users retrieved from LDAP directly to Search Guard roles.
 This can be done in the `sg_roles_mappig.yml` configuration.